 Optimisation uses various strategies and techniques to improve different areas of your marketing - not just your website.
 Some of this optimisation can become quite technical but if you monitor performance levels (from your content to your website conversion rates) on a regular basis, you can work on improving and tweaking the areas that need some TLC bit by bit over time.
 Here are three things you can do to bump up your optimisation methods:

 Provide relevant content - Ensure that all your content, from blogs to emails are well written, informative, and provide useful answers for your target audience. then start re-optimising and you’ll see an increase in your rankings.

 - Use visuals - No one wants to read a hefty bit of text, especially if they’re on the go.
 Utilise visuals such as infographics or relevant images to break up the content in your blog posts and increase engagement levels in your audience.

 - Not so Flash - If your website is still using Flash, STOP.
 These days, web design has moved far beyond using Flash, especially since it can cause problems for device (mobile and tablet) users trying to access your full website.
 Rid yourself of Flash and look for other friendlier alternatives that will help improve your website’s loading times (and decrease your users’ frustrations).

 - Optimise content behind the scenes - Make sure your online content has relevant page titles, meta descriptions, and ALT tags on all your images.
-If you’re unsure of how to optimise technically, book a consultation with Digital Media Stream and we can explain this for you jargon free.
+If you’re unsure of how to optimise technically, book a free assessment with Digital Media Stream and we can explain this for you jargon-free.

 Analysing and optimising are tools that will help you guide your website to a better version of itself.
 Of course, you can’t magically expect results overnight - so make sure to keep on top of both if you want to see your performance and conversion soar.